-If you are looking to move to Spain to live, or are indeed already resident here, it's important that you are familiar with traffic fines in Spain and how to deal with them once issued.
+If you are looking to move to Spain to live, or are indeed already resident here, it's important that you are familiar with traffic fines and how to deal with them once issued.

 Whether it's a Spanish speeding fine, a ticket for parking illegally or some other minor offence, most of us fall foul of the law at one time or another.

 Read our brief guide below where we attempt to answer some of the most common traffic fine related questions.
 You may want to share, bookmark or save this page for future reference in case you receive a fine.